Skip to main content

 npm create vue@latest

-In this example, the project is named my-vue-kanban-app.
+Name the project my-vue-kanban-app.

 cd my-vue-kanban-app